rizinorg/rizin/doc/rzshell.md

 | wD[/]             # Write de Bruijn pattern
 | wd <src> <len>    # Duplicate <len> bytes from <src> offset to current seek
 | ws <string>       # Write 1 byte for length and then the string

+Detailed help for w <string> is provided by w??.
 ```
 ```
 [0x00000000]> w??